 Take a look at the following colour chart:

 This chart shows all the emotions and thoughts we feel or think when we see these colours, remember that things can change when you start to combine colours – blue and green will not produce the same feel as blue and orange.
 Blue and orange will produce a techy feel where as green and blue will produce an organic light and airy feel.

 Colour usage in website design is often underestimated and many think its based on what they like but business in this day and age is ruthless and website owners need to be constantly looking for new innovative ways to standout against the competition.

 I feel a lot of the business websites I see out there could be performing a lot better then they currently are by simply choosing better colours, optimising current colour usage, re-branding there website and brand materials or splashing the cash to get a new bespoke website.

-About ZeroBulb – We’re a creative website designing and branding company based at the heart of Kochi – Kerala, India.
-Need professional designs that helps to increase your sales?
+About ZeroBulb – We’re a creative website designing and branding company based at the heart of Kochi – Kerala.
+Need professional designs that helps to increase your sales and business?
 Contact us now and get a free quote.